 Are you going into the hospital?
-Be sure to ask your doctor how you can plan ahead to get the nutrition you need during your hospital stay and when you return home.
+Be sure to ask your doctor how you can plan ahead to get the nutrition you need during and after your hospital stay.

 Facts about hospitals and malnutrition